 Dr. Alec Baker is a licensed clinical psychologist practicing in the Denver area.
 His work focuses on helping individuals, couples, and families use their strengths to achieve peak living.
 Peak living is a state of total engagement that allows for maximum enjoyment of day-to-day life.
 Everyone experiences ups and downs, but those who achieve peak living enjoy longer and higher peaks with shorter and shallower valleys.

-Dr. Baker’s primary service is providing psychotherapy for a range of clients who are facing a variety of presenting problems.
+Dr. Baker’s provides traditional psychotherapy for a range of clients who are facing a variety of presenting problems.
 He also provides psychological assessment.